-Concepts within Unit #2 Link to TEKS Success Criteria for this Concept Students can Competencies that will be graded in this unit Concept #1: Collisions 2.7A Construct an argument from evidence in order to explain the cause- and-effect relationship of how the strength may affect the shape of objects as they collide.
-Competency 2: Force Concept #2: Changes in Motion 2.7B Plan and conduct an investigation using models to demonstrate the cause-and-effect relationship of how the strength of a push and pull changes an object's motion. and Motion
+Concepts within Unit #2 Success Criteria for this Concept Link to TEKS Students can Concept #1: Collisions Construct an argument from evidence in order to explain the cause-and-effect 2.7A relationship of how the strength may affect the shape of objects as they collide.
+Concept #2: Changes in Motion Plan and conduct an investigation using models to demonstrate the cause-and- 2.7B effect relationship of how the strength of a push and pull changes an object's motion.